 A digital interview is an online, remote interview held between an employer and a candidate.
 In a live digital interview, the employer and candidate “meet” virtually using a pre-selected video conferencing tool.

-As with any hiring practice, conducting a virtual interview is both an art and a science.
+As with any hiring practice, conducting a digital interview is both an art and a science.
 Here are five best practices to keep in mind when holding a digital interview:

 Prepare your space.